 Tip #7: Choose Your Softgel Vitamins Carefully

-The TSA still classifies soft gel capsules as solids so they aren’t subjected to the liquid restrictions.
-The real issue with vitamins that come in soft gel capsules is the potential of them melting.
+The TSA still classifies soft gel capsules as solids, so they aren’t subjected to liquid restrictions.
+The real issue with vitamins that come in soft gel capsules is their potential to melt.

-If you’re traveling to a tropical tourist destination, your soft gel capsules may start to melt before you reach your lodgings.
-By the time you’ve checked your bag, the capsules may have congealed into a big, squelchy hunk of vitamin goop.
+If traveling to a tropical tourist destination, your soft gel capsules may melt before you reach your lodgings.
+When you’ve checked your bag, the capsules may have congealed into a big, squelchy vitamin goop.

 The solution to that potential problem is to purchase specially formulated soft gel capsules.
 Soft gel vitamins like these ones sold by NatureWise may stick together, but they will harden and separate after hitting room temperature again.
 Shaking the bottle can also dislodge stuck capsules.

-So yes, you can take soft gel vitamins with you on vacation but choose them carefully.
+So yes, you can take soft gel vitamins on vacation, but choose them carefully.

 Tip #8: Pack Vitamins That Are Water-Soluble

-Not everyone can handle capsules and tablets.
-I have friends who have long struggled with medication because they have a tough time swallowing their pills or keeping those capsules and tablets down.
+Not everyone can handle capsules and tablets, so you may want to consider powdered supplements.
+I have friends who have long struggled with medication because they struggle to swallow their pills or keep those capsules and tablets down.

-The good news is that you can avoid those vitamins without using the liquid alternatives either.
-Nuun offers water-soluble tablets that can turn an ordinary bottle of water into a sports drink.
-You just drop the tablet in the water and let it dissolve.
+The good news is that you can avoid those vitamins without using liquid alternatives, either.
+Nuun offers water-soluble tablets that can turn an ordinary water bottle into a sports drink.
+You drop the tablet in the water and let it dissolve.

 The Nuun vitamins are a great compromise option.
-You can continue flying with vitamins because they are in tablet form and yet they transform into liquid vitamins too.
+You can continue flying with vitamins because they are in tablet form, yet they transform into liquid vitamins, too.

 Tip #9: Select Vitamins You Don’t Have to Take Too Often

-These vitamins are much more convenient to take if you’re planning to be out and about during your vacation.
+These vitamins are much more convenient if you plan to be out and about during your vacation.
 Get them out of the way early in the morning and proceed with your itinerary!

 Tip #10: Buy Vitamins That Can Supplement Your Physical Performance

-We’ve put the question of “can I fly with vitamins” behind us.
-Now, let’s ask “which vitamins can help us enjoy our vacation more?”
+We’ve put the question “Can I fly with vitamins” behind us.
+Now, ask, “Which vitamins can help us enjoy our vacation more?”